jtlapp/electron-affinity/README.md

 Electron Affinity allows class instances to be sent and received via IPC so that they arrive as class instances instead of as untyped, methodless objects.
 Electron already provides this functionality for basic, built-in classes, such as `Date`, but you can use this library's class restoration mechanism to restore any custom class.

 You only restore the classes you want to restore, letting all other class instances transfer as untyped objects.
-Do so by defining a restorer function conforming to the `RestorerFunction` type (available to both the main process and windows):
+Do so by defining a restorer function conforming to the `RestorerFunction` type, available to both the main process and windows:

 ```ts
 type RestorerFunction = (className: string, obj: Record<string, any>) => any;